Skip to main content

 “Psychology as a science embraces this broader exploratory perspective in order to better understand human phenomena.
 When merged, qualitative data can breathe life into quantitative data,” Dominello said.

-This rich combination of qualitative and quantitative skills makes psychology a good undergraduate degree that can prepare students for a wide array of careers.
-Individuals with a bachelor’s degree in psychology can pursue careers in social services, education, human resources and medical fields, using their education and skills as a foundation for understanding and working with others, Dominello said.
+With a bachelor’s degree in psychology you could consider careers in social services, education, human resources and medical fields, using your education and skills as a foundation for understanding and working with others, Dominello said.*

 Where the Science of Psychology Can Be Applied